 Your body chills can be constant.
 Each episode can last for as long as an hour.
 Your chills can also occur periodically and last for several minutes.

-Chills can occur after exposure to a cold environment.
-They also occur as a response to a bacterial or viral infection that causes a fever, and are commonly associated with the following conditions:
+Some chills occur after exposure to a cold environment.
+They can also occur as a response to a bacterial or viral infection that causes a fever.
+Chills are commonly associated with the following conditions:

 - bacterial or viral gastroenteritis

 If you or your child has a fever with chills, there are some things you can do at home for comfort and relief.
 Keep reading to learn how to treat a fever with chills and when you should call a doctor.